moonwell-fi/moonwell-contracts-v2/docs/deployment/SETUP.md

 `forge script src/proposals/DeployProposal.s.sol:DeployProposal -vvv --rpc-url base --with-gas-price 100000000 --skip-simulation --slow --gas-estimate-multiplier 200 --broadcast --etherscan-api-key base --verify`

-Once contracts are deployed, add generated address json into the Addresses.json file.
+Once contracts are deployed, add generated addresses into the Addresses.json file.

+### Submitting Governance Proposal

+After the contracts are deployed, the next step is to submit a governance proposal to MultichainGovernor to accept the ownership of the system contracts.

 Create the calldata to submit on the proposing chain, for testnet fork base
-goerli:
+sepolia:

 `forge test --match-test testPrintCalldata -vvv --fork-url baseGoerli`